florigod/florigod/README.md

 ### Current Project
 I'm currently working on:
+Lots of final exams in my gameDev career.
+However i have on hold:
 #### RainNotifier API
 Automation-focused weather API built with Node.js and Express.
 Implements external API fetching, data filtering, and future alert automation.